Skip to Main Content

 Published: 01 August 2002

-... and ensure high reactivity and usually efficient logistics.
+... organizations.
+Organizations can form hierarchical relations with a few big customers and/or suppliers.
+These relations are very tight and ensure high reactivity and usually efficient logistics.
 This means a decrease in stock and transaction costs.
-This development takes place in markets with only a few companies or a few very dominant companies (like in the the retail and car industries).
-The IT developments also support the formation...
+This development takes place in markets with only a few...

 Journal Articles